 - Cooldown: 5 seconds

-Deals 441 (+4% per level) damage to nearby enemies over 3 seconds, and heals for 25% of damage dealt.
+Deals 138 (+4% per level) damage a second to nearby enemies for 3 seconds, healing for 25% of damage dealt.
 Healing tripled versus Heroes.

 Whirlwind is notably powerful against team compositions that lack reliable means of interrupting it.
 Hitting several Heroes at once can yield an impressive amount of healing, though one should see to first and foremost remain in a safe position.
 It should also be noted that since this healing depends on how much damage Whirlwind deals, effects that increase Sonya's Ability damage or increase the damage taken by enemies will effectively cause Whirlwind to heal more.